AnthonyFrederick7/Regex-Tutorial/README.md

   - `^` – The caret anchor matches the beginning of the text.
   - `$` – The dollar anchor matches the end of the text.

-We can test simple regex expressions with anchors by these examples:
+We can test simple regex expressions with anchors by this example:

 ```
 let website = 'https://github.com'